Organic Integration and its required elements for growth

 Consequently, there is no one right way or solution to organically integrate an organization or community.
-It is a creative process that must be defined to support the unique DNA of an organization while being performed by the distinct natural talents of their leaders.
+It is a series of creative acts that must support the unique DNA of an organization while being performed by the distinct natural talents of their leaders.

 OI is led by people

 People ultimately behold the choice to be motivated or not.
 They also control the energy required to achieve growth.

 The faster pace of change today inevitably enforces some technology requirements into this creative process, such as:

 - using analytics and performance dashboards and scorecards, and

 - routinely engaging new technologies -- all of which are at our fingertips -- ready to share all aspects of our people, organizations, industries, and communities (and yes, provide it all as we sleep).

 Yet, there's much more to it than just the logical stuff.
 Leaders must know how to quickly access the right information, and adapt relevant strategies, while being connected to the emotional performance of themselves and their people.

 Those leaders who are best at Organic Integration develop and fully engage emotional, instinctual and critical thinking talents and skills.
 They process complex information, along with being able to consciously relate to and connect with the individual and collective needs of people.